Musk strawberry

 The musk strawberry or hautbois strawberry (Fragaria moschata), is a species of strawberry native to Europe.
 Its French name hautbois strawberry may be anglicised as hautboy strawberry.
 The plants are hardy and can survive in many weather conditions.
 They are cultivated commercially on a small scale, particularly in Italy.
 The fruit are small and round; they are used in the gourmet community for their intense aroma and flavour, which has been compared to a mixture of regular strawberry, raspberry and pineapple.
 Popular cultivated varieties include 'Capron' and 'Profumata di Tortona'.

 Distribution

 Musk strawberries grow wild to a limited extent in the forests of Central Europe, north into Scandinavia, and east into Russia.
 The musk strawberry is found growing along the edges of forests and requires moist and sheltered sites since they do not tolerate temperature fluctuations.

 Polyploidy

 All strawberries have a base haploid count of 7 chromosomes.
-Fragaria moschata is usually hexaploid, having six pairs of these chromosomes for a total of 42 chromosomes, but due to its history of several chromosomal duplication events may be a diploid of 2n = 28, 35, 42, or 56.
+Fragaria moschata is usually hexaploid, having three pairs of these chromosomes for a total of 42 chromosomes, but due to its history of several chromosomal duplication events may be a diploid of 2n = 28, 35, 42, or 56.